Questions from Children

-It is completely free to use the Adventure Playground You need to complete a membership form, so we have contact details for you in the event of an emergency.
+It is completely free to use the Adventure Playground however you need to complete a membership form, so that we have contact details for you in the event of an emergency.

 You can attend the adventure playground from the age of 6.
 Children under 6 are welcome, provided that they are accompanied by a parent or carer over the age of 16.

-Young people over 14 may apply to become young helpers if they want to stay involved in the playground as they get older.
+Young people may apply to become “young helpers” if they want to be involved in the playground.

 How do I know that I will be safe at the playground?

 Staff are on site after school from Tuesday to Friday, and during the day on Saturday.
 Timetables sometimes change.
-You can always check when staff are here by looking at the home page on the website, or you can check out our facebook page.
+You can always check when staff are here by looking at the home page on the website.

 When staff are there they can help to make sure that everybody is safe, and you can always come to talk to them if you have a problem or are worried about something.